jovotech/jovo-framework/jovo-platforms/jovo-platform-alexa/docs/permissions-data.md

 # User Data and Permissions

+> To view this page on the Jovo website, visit https://www.jovo.tech/marketplace/jovo-platform-alexa/permissions-data

 Learn more about how to get access to Alexa Skill user information, permissions, and other data.

 * [Location](#location)